scheidelg/ghpa/README.md

 This is certainly not as robust or full-featured as a web-application firewall (WAF).
 But it suits my needs:

- - Quick stand-up leveraging GitHub and GitHub Pages.
+ - Quick stand-up of a new site.

    All that's required is to stand-up the two GitHub repositories, include the GHPA.js on the GitHub Pages website, and create the files on the private GitHub repository.